-2. Reflect on it
+3. Reflect on it

-This pond is constructed out of a galvanised horse tank and also functions as a natural swimming hole (as well as an emergency source of water for the local fire-threatened Californian region).
-Absent fish or plants, it relies on reflections as a decorative element.
-Establishing what will reflect on your pond’s surface is important but easy: simply lay a mirror down in various parts of your backyard to work out where the most intriguing reflections will be.
+Constructing a pond out of a galvanised feed trough is an easy way to create a little swimming hole.
+Even without any fish or plants, it can use reflections as a decorative element.
+Establishing what will reflect on your pond’s surface is important but easy.
+Simply lay a mirror down in various parts of your backyard to work out where the most intriguing reflections will be.

 8. Neatly landscaped

-10. Stack it up
+9. Stack it up

-11. Pond platform
+13. Pond platform

-12. Interconnecting decks
+14. Interconnecting decks

-14. Waterfall feature within the pond
+15. Waterfall feature within the pond

 The gently trickling sound of running water is just so restful, so up your pond landscaping game by adding a fountain feature of some kind.
-You can manipulate the sound levels of your waterfall feature through the design: factors such as the height from which the waterfalls, the width of the aperture it flows through, the pump power and the depth of the pond.
+You can manipulate the sound levels of your waterfall feature through the design.
+Factors such as the height from which the waterfalls, the width of the aperture it flows through, the pump power and the depth of the pond.

 17. See-through backyard ponds